 This applies to:

 If you try any of these things in IE, you may encounter problems.
 Usually it does work, but sometimes IE may just display a blank page, or an error message, or a file-download dialog.
 In some cases, the TIFF file will be downloaded twice from the server.
 It may not work if the TIFF file was generated as the result of a form POST.
 It may not work if the URL contains certain unusual characters, such as a single-quote.
 If the TIFF file contains a lot of data that could be interpreted as plain text, IE may treat it as a plain text file.
 IE may display an incorrect warning about the page containing "both secure and nonsecure items".
 There may be problems with client-side scripting.
 In IE7, it conflicts with a seemingly-unrelated Internet setting.
 In some copies of IE6, it reportedly doesn't work at all.
+IE9 seems to not support TIFF content whose URL extension is registered as a type other than TIFF.
 And there are undoubtedly other problems, not listed here.

 The fact of the matter is, full-page ActiveX controls just don't work very well in IE. Support for them seems to have been an afterthought by Microsoft, and IE's ActiveX interface was not really designed correctly to handle them.
 AlternaTIFF supports them about as well as it can, but if you can avoid relying on this, we recommend you do so.
 If you decide you need full-page viewing, we suggest you at least: